KyodaiKen/vic/README.md

 - Supports all pixel formats and color spaces like the wrapped compression formats do

 ## Limitations
-- All layers and pages/frames need to be in the same color space and pixel format
-- All layers and pages/frames need to have the same base tile size
-- Layers can have individual dimensions

 |                                     | Limit                                       |
 | ----------------------------------- | ------------------------------------------- |
 | Maximum number of frames            | Limited by storage and memory constraints   |